 Widgets are your online booking engines.
 Embedding the booking engines relies on iFrames that are added to your website's source code.
 To add a booking engine to your website, you generate an embed code which you then paste on to your website.

 Below is an example of a Tours & Activities booking engine widget.

 The booking process

-The Tours and Activities booking process is two or three steps, the 3rd step being optional.
+The Tours and Activities booking process takes at most three steps for your customer, with the third step being optional.